-Some lease contracts include options to extend or terminate a lease.
-Options to extend and terminate a lease are mainly included in lease contracts for properties such as the Group's offices and company housing.
-These options are used when necessary for utilizing the properties in business operations.
+Options to extend and terminate a lease are mainly included in lease contracts for properties such as offices and company housing.
+These options are used when necessary for utilizing the properties in business operation.

 17. Movements in liabilities from financing activities